libhal-google/libhal/README.md

 and therefore cannot be removed from the chip and is fixed in number.

 - Example: A digital output and input pin
-- Example: 1 of 5 hardware timer within a micro-controller
+- Example: 1 of 5 hardware timers within a micro-controller
 - Example: Integrated analog-to-digital converter

 ## Device drivers

-Are drivers for devices external to a target.
+Device drivers are drivers for devices external to a target.
 In order to communicate with such a device the target must have the necessary peripherals and peripheral drivers to operate correctly.

 - Example: an accelerometer driver for the mpu6050
 - Example: a memory storage driver for a at581 flash memory